Chase-Percy/cpdev/content/info/contact-details.md

 bigimg: [{src: "/img/trees.jpg"}]
 ---
 {{% centre %}}
-Feel free to send me an email or message if you have any questions, or you are interested in getting in contact with me!
+Feel free to send me an email or message if you have any questions or are interested in getting in contact with me!

 ### Email: [chase@cp-dev.tech](mailto:chase@cp-dev.tech)